Lissy93/AdGuardian-Term/.github/README.md

 AdGuardian is fully compatible with ttyd, so once you've [installed](https://github.com/tsl0922/ttyd#installation) it, you can just precede your run command with ttyd.
 E.g. `ttyd docker run -it lissy93/adguardian` or `ttyd adguardian`

+You can also just use the ttyd-Dockerfile, this will build the latest AdGuardian-Term from github and the latest ttyd and compiles both together into a single dockerfile.
+So you don't have to install ttyd on the host, due to security reasons.

 This might be useful for embedding into another app or dashboard (like Dashy 😉 - although Dashy already has an [AdGuard widget](https://github.com/Lissy93/dashy/blob/master/docs/widgets.md#adguard-home-block-stats)!)

 <p align="center">